Apple2452424/GitBook/README.md

 # 👋 Welcome!

+# Note : If you want to contribute please head to current Repo's issue tab, and make a issue about it.
+Thank you.

 {% hint style="danger" %}
 **About this Wiki:** This wiki is working in progress.
 Many stuff may be unfinished.
 {% endhint %}